 Building Sense of Belonging

-A strong sense of connection to a group or community is what’s known as a sense of belonging.
+Building a sense of belonging is a strong sense of connection to a group or community.
 Feeling respected and accepted, having a sense of group purpose, and being part of a bigger system are ways to achieve this.
 People are more likely to be motivated and involved in their work when they feel belonging.
 It may also lead to more fruitful and healthy relationships and productivity.
 This is according to How to Create a Sense of Belonging in the Classroom by Yussif

 Why is it Important?